-NOTE:
+NOTF:

 Do not run the electric boost pumps (i.e. do not turn the ignition key) with the fuel shutoff valve in the closed position or pump damage could result.

-Fuel feeds by gravity to the bottom of the fuel tank (bladder for MY17 aircraft) where the sump and fuel pickup for the engine are located.
-The fuel tank (bladder for MY17 aircraft) is shaped to minimize the amount of unusable fuel throughout the range of normal aircraft attitudes and accelerations.
+Fuel feeds by gravity to the bottom of the fuel tank where the sump and fuel pickup for the engine are located.
+The fuel tank is shaped to minimize the amount of unusable fuel throughout the range of normal aircraft attitudes and accelerations.
 Fuel delivery to the engine will be interrupted if the fuel moves away from the sump as could happen in negative-g flight or in extreme attitudes.
 For this reason, extreme attitudes and lateral accelerations must be avoided.
-In addition, climbs slower than V{Υ} (58 KIAS) and intentional side slips are prohibited with less than 2 gallons of fuel (low-level light illuminated).
+In addition, climbs slower than $V{\gamma}$ (58 KIAS) and intentional side slips are prohibited with less than 2 gallons of fuel (low-level light illuminated).

-WARNING: Do not climb slower than V{Y} or perform intentional side slips with a fuel level of less than two gallons (low-level light illuminated).
+WARNING: Do not climb slower than $V_Y$ or perform intentional side slips with a fuel level of less than two gallons (low-level light illuminated).
 Doing so could cause the engine to stop, resulting in a dangerous situation.